 Many end-users depend on financing to fund the initial capital expenditure required to develop, build, or purchase a solar PV system.
 As a result, an increase in interest rates or a reduction in the supply of project debt financing or tax equity investments, could reduce the number of solar projects that receive financing or otherwise make it difficult for our customers or the end-users to secure the financing necessary to develop, build, purchase, or install a solar PV system on favorable terms, or at all, and thus lower demand for our products which could limit our growth or reduce our net sales.
 In addition, we believe that a significant percentage of end-users install solar PV systems as an investment, funding the initial capital expenditure through financing.
-An increase in interest rates could lower such end-user's return on investment on a solar PV systems, and, in each case, could cause such end-users to seek alternative investments.
-Furthermore, the continuous effects of Covid-19 on the economy may detrimentally influence the end-users willingness to extend favorable financial terms to the end-users.
+An increase in interest rates could lower such end-user's return on investment on a solar PV system, increase equity return requirements or make alternative investments more attractive relative to solar PV systems, and, in each case, could cause such end-users to seek alternative investments.
+Furthermore, the continuous effects of Covid-19 on the economy may detrimentally influence the end-users willingness to invest in solar PV systems, both due to end-users' economic uncertainty as well as the market's unwillingness to extend favorable financial terms to the end-users.